bestquark/mentpy/_sources/index.rst.txt

 .. admonition:: Note
    :class: warning

-   MentPy is currently in alpha and many features are still in development and may not work as expected.
+   MentPy is currently in alpha and is under active development.

-The :obj:`mentpy` library is a Python package for simulating MBQC circuits.
-This library contains functions to automatically calculate the causal flow or generalized flow of a graph, and deal with correction and byproduct operators in MBQC circuits.
+The :obj:`mentpy` library is an open-source Python package for creating and training quantum machine learning (QML) models in the measurement-based quantum computing (MBQC) framework.
+This library contains functions to automatically calculate the causal flow or generalized flow of a graph and tools to analyze the expressivity of the MBQC ansatzes.

 Features